k8gb-io/k8gb/CONTRIBUTING.md

 - Create a topic branch from where to base the contribution.
 - Make commits of logical units.
-- Make sure commit messages are in the proper format (see below).
+- Make sure the commit messages are in the [proper format](#commit-and-pull-request-message).
+- Make sure the changes are covered by [reasonable amount of testing](#testing).
 - Push changes in a topic branch to a personal fork of the repository.
 - Submit a pull request to AbsaOSS/k8gb GitHub repository.
-- Resolve review comments
+- Resolve review comments.
 - PR must receive an "LGTM" approval from at least one maintainer listed in the `CODEOWNERS` file.

 ## Local setup